-Liam’s recent recordings include his debut solo album Soirée parisienne with pianist Benjamin Mead as part of the Royal Academy of Music Bicentenary Series for the LINN label, and also on the Delphian label; as tenor soloist in the recent release of Stainer: The Crucifixion, with the Choir and Organ of St. Mary’s Cathedral Edinburgh.
+Liam’s recordings include his debut solo album Soirée parisienne with pianist Benjamin Mead as part of the Royal Academy of Music Bicentenary Series on the LINN label, and also on the Delphian label; as tenor soloist in the recent release of Stainer: The Crucifixion, with the Choir and Organ of St. Mary’s Cathedral Edinburgh, and ensemble for Bernstein’s Candide, with the London Symphony Orchestra, conducted by Marin Alsop, in the Barbican Centre - released on LSO Live.

-Liam was a Bicentenary Scholar at Royal Academy Opera, where he studied with Nuccia Focile, Marcus van den Akker and Jonathan Papp.
-Here he performed the roles of Ferrando (Cosi fan tutte), Gonzalve (L’heure Espagnole), Tanzmeister/Haushofmeister (Ariadne auf Naxos) and Flute (A Midsummer Night’s Dream).
+He is a recent alumnus of The Internationale Meistersinger Akademie, directed by Edith Wiens, a Samling Artist, and was as an Alvarez Young Artist with Garsington Opera.Liam was educated in the UK: a Bicentenary Scholar at Royal Academy Opera.
 He also holds a Masters of Performance with Distinction and a Concert Recital Diploma from the Guildhall School of Music and Drama, and a First Class Bachelor’s Degree in Music from the Royal Conservatoire of Scotland.
+He won First Place in the 2022 Clonter Opera Prize.

 Liam has participated in Masterclasses led by artists including Joyce DiDonato, Brigitte Fassbaender, Malcolm Martineau, Anna Tomowa-Sintow, Ian Bostridge, Ann Murray, Edith Wiens, Helmut Deutsch and Roger Vignoles.